MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/xamarin.md

 The Mobile Center SDK uses a modular architecture so you can use any or all of the services.

-Let's get started with setting up Mobile Center Android SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.
+Let's get started with setting up Mobile Center Xamarin SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.
 To add Mobile Center Distribute to you app, please have a look at the [documentation for Mobile Center Distribute](~/sdk/distribute/xamarin.md).

 ## 1. Prerequisites

 Before you begin, please make sure that the following prerequisites are met:

 * Your project is set up in Xamarin Studio or Xamarin for Visual Studio.
-* You are tarketing devices running iOS 8.0 or later or Android 4.0.3 (API level 15) or later
+* You are targeting devices running iOS 8.0 or later or Android 4.0.3 (API level 15) or later
 * You are not using any other SDK that provides Crash Reporting functionality.

 The Mobile Center SDK for Xamarin supports the following platforms:

+* Xamarin.Android
 * Xamarin.iOS
-* Xamarin.Android
 * Xamarin.Forms (iOS and Android)

+### 1.1 About Xamarin.Android

+Choose this option if you target no other platform but Android.
+You need to create one app in the Mobile Center portal with the **Android** as the OS and **Xamarin** as the platform.

-### 1.1 About Xamarin.iOS
+### 1.2 About Xamarin.iOS

 Choose this option if you target no other platform but iOS.
 You need to create one app in the Mobile Center portal with **iOS** as the OS and **Xamarin** as the platform.

-### 1.2 About Xamarin.Android

-Choose this option if you target no other platform but Android.
-You need to create one app in the Mobile Center portal with the **Android** as the OS and **Xamarin** as the platform.

 ### 1.3 About Xamarin.Forms (iOS and Android)